wp-plugins/polling-widget-ranker-lists/readme.txt

 1. Upload the 'rnkr-wp' folder to the '/wp-content/plugins/' directory (or install via the Plugins Add New menu).
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Set required options though admin menu.
+3. Set required options though admin menu (Settings->Ranker Widget).
-4. Place generated short codes in your posts.
+4. Place generated shortcodes (Tools->Ranker Shortcodes) in your posts.

 == Frequently Asked Questions ==

 = How do I create a short code for my posts? =
 That's easy!
-Once the plugin is installed and activated head to the settings page and switch to the 'shortcodes' tab.
+Once the plugin is installed and activated head to the shortcode creation tool at Tools->Ranker Shortcodes.
 Now find the list you want to embed on [Ranker.com](http://Ranker.com/ "List the universe"), copy it's full URL (I.E. http://www.ranker.com/crowdranked-list/my-favorite-cartoons-of-all-time) and paste that into the input on the short codes page.
 We do some magic and then the usable short code for that list will be displayed below.

-= Will my old V1 shortcodes work with the V2 plugin? =
+= Will my old V1/V2 shortcodes work with the V3 plugin? =
 Yes they will!
-Version 2 is fully backwards compatible, all older short codes will continue to work with the new widget.
+Version 3 is fully backwards compatible, all older short codes will continue to work with the new widget.

 = I've found styling errors with the widget, what should I do? = Some themes are built to override global style definitions, sometimes these styles can cause layout issues with our widget.
 While we've done our best to avoid themes adjusting the widget display, on occasion one can slip through.
 If you find any styling errors with the widget in your theme, please leave a support ticket and we'll get them fixed as soon as possible.